aodn/auv/README.md

 # Autonomous Underwater Vehicle data viewer
 The AUV data viewer is a web application for viewing image data collected by the [IMOS Autonomous Underwater Vehicles facility](https://imos.org.au/facilities/auv).
+The application is deployed to https://auv.aodn.org.au/auv/.